oceanthunder/MrPeanutButter_Bot/README.md

 ## Handling Reddit Rate Limits

 The bot is designed to handle Reddit API rate limits efficiently to avoid being temporarily banned or restricted by Reddit for excessive requests.
-The bot monitors the rate limits and adapts its behavior accordingly, ensuring smooth and safe operation.

 ## Contribution Guidelines

-We welcome contributions to improve MrPeanutButter-Bot.
+I welcome contributions to improve MrPeanutButter-Bot.
 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to get involved.

 ---